 To Adopt A Position:

-Individuals or groups interested in the AAP program should contact Amanda Whitmore, the Adopt a Position Coordinator, at (717) 338-4479.
+Individuals or groups interested in the AAP program should contact Alyce Evans, the Adopt a Position Coordinator, at 717-338-4479.
 A two-year commitment is required of volunteers to work a minimum of one day each during the spring and fall program.
 The individual or contact representative for a group will arrange a date two weeks before the time that a work party will be at the adopted site and provide the necessary support equipment to accomplish the goals for the site.
 All work at the project site must be pre-arranged with the AAP Coordinator.
 The address for the coordinator is:

-The Spring 2015 Adopt a Position Program will run from March 29 - May 30, 2015.
-Contact program coordinator Amanda Whitmore at (717) 338-4479 or e-mail us to arrange for your group's work day.
+The Fall 2016 Adopt a Position Program will run from August 28 - November 5, 2016.
+Contact program coordinator Alyce Evans at 717-338-4479 or email us to arrange for your group's work day.
 There will be no work performed on Federal holidays or on Tuesdays and Wednesdays.
 Please remember to schedule your work dates two weeks in advance and do not work at your site without contacting the program coordinator.

 In the past we have required that each group or individual renew their commitment to the AAP program by signing a volunteer agreement every two years.
 The current agreements will be good for a minimum of two years and will renew automatically unless either the group or individuals involved in the program or the National Park Service cancel the agreement.
 The contact person for any group who wishes to terminate their agreement should contact the park AAP coordinator.
 If we do not have your current address, please contact the AAP coordinator with your new contact information.

-During the 2013-2014 season, the AAP volunteers helped the Gettysburg National Military Park (GNMP) by working around 287 monuments which included raking leaves, clearing vegetation away from monuments and fences and in fields, collecting grass seed, moving branches out of the way of mowers, pulling weeds in the National Cemetery, assisting with event cleanup, clearing trails, rebuilding and repairing fences and stone walls, and reseeding monument mounds.
-Volunteers helped clear vegetation from over 20,122 feet of fencing and repaired or rebuilt approximately 2,425 feet of fence.
-The AAP program had over 1,100 volunteers who helped us to complete a total of 4,049 hours of work in and around the Gettysburg battlefield and the Eisenhower National Historic Site.
+During the 2014-2015 season, the AAP volunteers helped the Gettysburg National Military Park (GNMP) by working around 287 monuments which included raking leaves, clearing vegetation away from monuments and fences and in fields, collecting grass seed, moving branches out of the way of mowers, pulling weeds in the National Cemetery, assisting with event cleanup, clearing trails, rebuilding and repairing fences and stone walls, and reseeding monument mounds.
+The AAP program had its BIGGEST year with over 1,350 volunteers contributing 4,500 hours and we are already on track to beat those numbers this fiscal year with nearly 400 volunteers in October 2015 alone.
 Many of our great volunteers went the extra mile and helped us with work that was outside of their normal assigned areas.

 Without our volunteers this work would not have been accomplished.
 We here at Gettysburg National Military Park would like to sincerely thank each and every one of you for your participation in the program and for helping us to preserve and maintain the battlefield at Gettysburg.
 There are still several sites throughout the park that are waiting to be adopted and could use your talented caring hands and watchful eye to help give these areas that extra touch while you enjoy a great day in the park!